Welcome to The Hand and Wrist Institute

 Visit the Injuries and Syndromes section of our site for informative articles on the various wrist, hand and arm injuries and conditions.
 Remember that a doctor will need to diagnose your condition.

-Sincerely, Dr. Knight
+Dr. Knight in the News

 Where Does it Hurt?